Even though a hearing evaluation is non-invasive, it’s best to bring a family member - who you regularly interact with - to your hearing test.

 An Individual’s Hearing Loss affects the entire Family

-People tend to get their hearing tested after months, or years of complaints from family members who regularly interact with a person who has a hearing impairment.
-Having a family member with you during the exam gives them a chance to express their concerns.
+People tend to get their hearing tested after months, or years, of complaints from family members who they regularly interact with.
+Having a family member with you during the exam gives them a chance to express their concerns with a professional.
 Their observations will be helpful for you, and your hearing instrument specialist, to modify your hearing aids and hearing health care plan.

 Most people wait to get their hearing evaluated because they don’t think it’s important, and they don’t realize that anyone else is affected by their hearing loss.
 These results are from a 2009 survey from 1,500 individuals with hearing loss:

 It’s a good idea to have someone by your side to help choose a hearing aid that works best for you.
 You will need to determine the hearing aid manufacturer and model.
 Having a second opinion from a loved one can help narrow down your choices.